davemcg3/design_patterns/pure/factory_method/ruby/readme.md

 4. concrete_creator: When the core factory does implement all the methods needed to produce default widgets, but they _can_ be overridden by factory subclasses
 5. parameterized_creator: The core factory accepts a parameter that tells it which widget to create; factory subclasses not necessary

-Of course these are all just thought exercises.
+Of course these are all just thought exercises, and there are lots of different ways to implement them.
 How would you implement these variations on the pattern in real-world code?